matteoAquilani95/Project-ML-SII/README.md

 # AmazonReview
-ML project to predict usefulness of Amazon reviews
+ML & SII project to predict usefulness of Amazon reviews